Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: framework

 \begin{lemma} If all honest parties enter the $\tobc$ phase with the same $\out$, then they will always finish the $\trans$ phase with still having the same $\out'$. \end{lemma}

-{\em Proof:} When all honest parties enter the epoch, it is easy to see that they all will raise the interruption to abandon the $\tobc$ phase.
-Due to Lemma \ref{aa}, all parties would finish $\tcvba[e]$ to get a common $h$, and they can sync up to the same $\out$ with the highest slot number $h-1$ (due to Lemma \ref{callhelp}), and hence all parties would finish the $\trans$ phase with having the same output $\out$. $ \square$
+{\em Proof:} When all honest parties enter the epoch with the same $\out$, it is easy to see that they all will eventually raise some interruption to abandon the $\tobc$ phase.
+Due to Claim \ref{aa}, all honest parties would activate $\tcvba[e]$.
+Following the {\em agreement and termination} of $\tcvba[e]$, all parties would finish $\tcvba[e]$ to get a common $\mathsf{syncPace}_e$ and then sync up to the same $\out$ with the highest slot number $\mathsf{syncPace}_e$ (due to {\em total-order} properties of $\tobc$, Claim \ref{provable} and Claim \ref{callhelp}), and hence all parties will finish the $\trans$ phase with the same output $\out$. $ \square$

+\begin{lemma} For any two honest parties before finishing the $\trans$ phase, then there exists one party, such that its $\out$ is a prefix of (or equal to) the other's. \end{lemma}

+{\em Proof:} The blocks outputted before the completion of the $\trans$ phase were originally generated from the $\tobc$ phase, then the Lemma holds immediately by following the {\em total-order} property of $\tobc$ and Claim \ref{norevoke}. $ \square$

-\begin{lemma} If any honest party enters the $\dumbo$ phase, then all honest parties will enters the phase and always leave the phase with having the same $\out$, {and for any two honest parties during the phase, there exists one party, such that its $\out$ is a prefix of the other's.} \end{lemma}
+\begin{lemma} If any honest party enters the $\Pessimistic$ phase, then all honest parties will enters the phase and always leave the phase with having the same $\out$. \end{lemma}

-{\em Proof:} If any honest party enter the $\dumbo$ phase, all honest parties would enter this phase, which is due to Lemma \ref{aa} and the agreement property of $\tcvba$.
-Let us assume that all honest parties enter the $\dumbo$ phase with the same $\out$, it would be trivial too see the statement for the agreement and termination properties of $\acs$ and the correct and robustness properties of threshold public key encryption.
-Then considering Lemma \ref{agreement} and the simple fact that all honest parties activate with the common empty $\out$, we can inductively reason that all honest parties must enter any $\dumbo$ phase with the same $\out$.
+{\em Proof:} If any honest party enter the $\Pessimistic$ phase, all honest parties would enter this phase, which is due to Claim \ref{aa}, the {\em agreement and termination} property of $\tcvba$ and $\mathsf{syncPace}_e=0$.
+Let us assume that all honest parties enter the $\Pessimistic$ phase with the same $\out$, it would be trivial too see the statement for the agreement and termination properties of $\acs$ and the correct and robustness properties of threshold public key encryption.
+Then considering Lemma \ref{agreement} and the simple fact that all honest parties activate with the common empty $\out$, we can inductively reason that all honest parties must enter any $\Pessimistic$ phase with the same $\out$.
 So the Lemma holds. $ \square$

+\begin{lemma} For any two honest parties in the same epoch, there exists one party, such that its $\out$ is a prefix of (or equal to) the other's. \end{lemma}